SoftwareAG/c8y-docs/content/dtm/dtm-introduction-bundle/concepts-guide.md

 4. To portray this complexity, create a custom property for each component in the **Digital twin library** to be used in the individual asset types.

-5. When you create an asset type you must work from the inside out.
-Following the example, start by creating the asset type "Blade", then the asset type "Rotor", follow the same process for the tower and the nacelle, and finally the Windmill asset type.<br/>It is important to follow this process as for each asset type, you must assign the required properties and set the allowed contained asset types (for example, a windmill requires a rotor, which in turn requires rotorblades).
+5. To create an asset type you must work from the inside out, that is, from the smallest component to the largest.
+For example, start with the asset type "blade", followed by "rotor", "tower", and "nacelle" and finally "windmill".
+Assign the required custom property to each asset type as well as the allowed contained asset types (for example, a windmill requires a rotor, which in turn requires rotorblades).

-6. Finally, after all required asset types are created, you can start adding asset instances.This process starts from the outer most level (the Windmill) and finishes at the deepest level (the Blades).
+6. Afterwards, add the necessary asset instances.
+Note that this process starts from the outer most level (for example, the windmill) and ends at the deepest level (for example, the blades).

 7. Test and validate the asset hierarchy to ensure that it accurately represents the real-world system or process.
-This may involve simulating different scenarios and comparing the results to real-world data.
+This can involve simulating different scenarios and comparing the results to real-world data.

 8. Continuously update and maintain the asset hierarchy as changes occur in the real-world system or process.
-This will ensure that the hierarchy remains accurate and up to date.
+This ensures that the hierarchy remains accurate and up to date.